Last Updated on January 1, 2025 by Sam Gupta

 9. Challenges in complying with regulatory requirements

-Typically modern software automatically upgrades with changes in laws and regulations such as changes with PCI compliance, data security, new tax laws, and new accounting rules.
-Not only you would be missing these features, but there could also be hefty fines for being non-compliant with these regulations.
+Modern software typically updates automatically to reflect changes in laws and regulations, such as updates to PCI compliance, data security, new tax laws, and accounting rules.
+By using outdated software, you not only miss out on these essential updates, but you also risk facing significant fines for non-compliance with these regulations.

 10. Customer and Employee Experience

-Irrespective of whether you are a small business or a large one, today’s customers have similar expectations as Amazon when it comes to experience expectations.
-They prefer reliability and traceability with the order and the only businesses they want to engage are the ones that are predictable and credible.
-The risky software only introduces unpredictability to your capabilities to deliver with credibility.
+Regardless of whether you’re a small or large business, today’s customers have similar expectations to those of Amazon when it comes to their experience.
+They value reliability and traceability with their orders, and they prefer to engage with businesses that are predictable and trustworthy.
+Using risky software, however, introduces unpredictability, undermining your ability to deliver with credibility.

-The same applies to employee experience as well.
-Millennials grew up using their mobile devices and Facebook.
-They would rather work for your competitors than make their life hell by using clunky, legacy software.
-It’s already very hard to find talent and you don’t want the software to be the reason to lose the best talent.
+The same goes for employee experience.
+Millennials grew up using mobile devices and social media platforms like Facebook.
+They’d rather work for your competitors than struggle with outdated, clunky software.
+With talent already being hard to find, you don’t want your software to be the reason you lose top candidates.

 Conclusion

-Your first step would be to at least check whether the current software is still supported by the OEM and what would you be your options if it is not supported any longer.
-Consulting companies such as ElevatIQ might also help with data migration and transition planning before it’s too late.
+Your first step should be to check if your current software is still supported by the OEM and explore your options if support has been discontinued.
+Independent ERP Consulting firms like ElevatIQ can assist with data migration and transition planning, helping you avoid potential issues down the road.